 Note: you can click on the map to enlarge it.

 On the map above, you can see three hiking tracks.

 - The red path is the shortest hike.
 It takes about fifteen minutes, and it is also an accessible trail.

 - The green trail takes about an hour.
 And it leads you through most of the points of interest on top of the Tel.

 - The black pathway is the longest of the three.
-It adds several points of interest to the green trail, and it takes about an hour and a half.
+It adds several points of interest to the green trail and takes about an hour and a half.

 Note: the name of this national park includes the word Tel.
-Tel is a hill created by many generations of people living and rebuilding on the same spot.
+Tel is a hill created by many generations living and rebuilding in the same spot.
 You can find additional information at Tel Megiddo National Park.

 While we are in this section, I want to show a trail map of this area.
 And if you want to learn more about this map and other digital resources, check out Israel Hiking Maps.

 Note: this is a photo from our trail map.
 We had it with us since we wanted to make a combined hike of Tel Yodfat and Mount Atzmon.

 Here is an interactive map from israelhiking.osm.org.il, where the Tel Yodfat and Mount Atzmon track is marked.
-The marked trail length is 4.7 km, and it includes a total of 266 meters climb.
+The marked trail length is 4.7 km, including a total climb of 266 meters.

-If you are reaching by car, enter the “Tel Yodfat National Park” into Waze or Google Maps, and it will take you to the free parking near the Tel.
+If you are reaching by car, enter “Tel Yodfat National Park” into Waze or Google Maps, and it will take you to the free parking near the Tel.

-The road to Tel Yodfat is the same as Yodfat itself up to the point where you leave road #7955 and turn to the city.
+The road to Tel Yodfat is the same as Yodfat itself, up to where you leave road #7955 and turn to the city.
 Soon after the #7955 turn, you will see a turn to the left with the sign to the Tel.
 Following that dirt road for five minutes will lead you to the Tel.